Halting problem: Background

-While deciding whether these programs halt is simple, more complex programs prove problematic.
-One approach to the problem might be to run the program for some number of steps and check if it halts.
-However, as long as the program is running, it is unknown whether it will eventually halt or run forever.
+Simple cases like these are easy to decide, but more complex programs are not.
 Turing proved no algorithm exists that always correctly decides whether, for a given arbitrary program and input, the program halts when run with that input.
 The essence of Turing's proof is that any such algorithm can be made to produce contradictory output and therefore cannot be correct.

 Programming consequences

-Some infinite loops can be quite useful.
-For instance, event loops are typically coded as infinite loops.
-However, most subroutines are intended to finish.
-In particular, in hard real-time computing, programmers attempt to write subroutines that are not only guaranteed to finish, but are also guaranteed to finish before a given deadline.